 A closer analysis of victims with prior criminal records revealed more interesting findings.
-The majority of the 195 murder victims with prior criminal records have been previously involved in violent criminal behavior.
-As illustrated in Figure 4.8, about 61% of such victims had been previously taken into police custody for violent criminal activity.
-In fact, 24 (7%) of all murder victims had been previously charged with murder themselves.
+The majority of the 420 murder victims with prior criminal records have been previously involved in violent criminal behavior.
+As illustrated in Figure 4.7, about 59% of such victims had been previously taken into police custody for violent criminal activity.
+Moreover, 47 (11%) of them had been previously charged with murder themselves.
+This number nearly double compared to the 2005-2009 period when 24 all murder victims had been previously charged with murder themselves.